Everybody Wants You: Covers

 and The Unband, whose version appeared on the soundtrack to the 2000 film Scary Movie.

-Canadian indie rock band Tokyo Police Club performed a version of the song in August 2010 for The A.V.
+Canadian indie rock band Tokyo Police Club performed a version of the song in August 2010 for the first season of The A.V.
 Clubs A.V.
-Undercover series.
+Undercover web series.

 In popular culture

 The song was used as The Fabulous Ones' (Steve Keirn and Stan Lane) entrance theme during their time in the Memphis-based Continental Wrestling Association from 1982 to 1985.